cdnnnn/cdn/file.md

   const isModelSelectable = (modelId: string) => healthById?.[modelId] === 'success';

   // Judge model options — every model that's actually usable (health check
-  // passed), regardless of whether its provider was selected in Step 2 or
+  // passed) AND belongs to a currently-selected provider, regardless of
-  // the model itself was picked in Step 3 for evaluation.
-Judge model
+  // whether the model itself was picked in Step 3 for evaluation (judge
-  // selection is independent of both — previously this was scoped to
+  // selection is independent of that).
+Scoped to availableModels
-  // availableModels (draft.providers-filtered), which meant a perfectly
-  // usable model could be missing from the Judge Model list just because
-  // its provider wasn't chosen for the eval models themselves. const judgeCandidateModels = useMemo(() => models.filter((m) => isModelSelectable(m?.id)), [models, healthById]);
+  // (draft.providers-filtered) rather than the full model list — a model
+  // whose provider gets unselected back in Step 2 needs to disappear from
+  // here too, not linger as a stale option. const judgeCandidateModels = useMemo(
+    () => availableModels.filter((m) => isModelSelectable(m?.id)),
+    [availableModels, healthById]
+  );

   const filteredJudgeModels = useMemo(
     () => judgeCandidateModels.filter((m) => (m?.name ?? '').toLowerCase().includes(judgeSearch.trim().toLowerCase())),